Roseiguado/Marlen1684.github.io/home.md

 ### Intro To Web Development

-This week was mostly seeing the complete picture of this wonderful and extensive field, that we will have as a web developer.
+This week was mostly seeing the complete picture of this wonderful and extensive field, that we will have as a Web Developer.

 I can't even explain how great and invaluable it is for a totally new person in this field, to meet such professional people, dedicated and passionate about what they do.
 They showed me that even with our complications and limitations, everything is possible.